ZAINULABIDEEN29/FarmSeShar/README.md

 ## 🙏 Acknowledgments

 - React Email for email templates
-- Resend for email delivery service
+- Nodemailer for email delivery service
 - Shadcn UI for UI components
 - Tailwind CSS for styling